ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/modules/git/cgit/README.md

 projects in style!

 Note that in the about sections for each repo, images and relative links are borked.
-This is because they are meant for GitHub (and don't work in cgit,) sorry in advance!
+This is because they don't work in cgit (as far as I'm aware,) sorry in advance!

 ## Cloning (with git)